BBC's The War of the Worlds - Should you watch?

 The Wokeness

 Ok I put this as its own subsection because it's part of the problem of the BBC version and I tend to have a fairly high tolerance for elements often framed as woke.
-However this version has to be labelled as an attempt to make the series Woke of the Worlds nor The War of the Worlds.Some more cynical could point to Amy the main character as being a sign of the mini-series bing woke, as traditionally the The War of the Worlds adaptations have had a male lead character.
+However this version has to be labelled as an attempt to make the series Woke of the Worlds not The War of the Worlds.

 She points out at one point "I don't need to be kept".
 She's bright the story mentions she has a degree and it's implied very strongly to be in a STEM field with a comment about her potentially thinking of taking a Masters qualification in Natural Science in the future.
-At no point do her actions ever seem cowardly as if she has to leave some-one behind who dies.
-At the end of episode 2 when the Martian fighting machine having fallen in the courtyard and the group investigating it's Amy who takes the lead with Frederick only slightly behind and behind them both is George seemingly quivering in fear.
+At no point do her actions ever seem cowardly even if she has to leave some-one behind who ends up dying.
+At the end of episode 2 when the Martian fighting machine having fallen in the courtyard and the group are investigating it's Amy who takes the lead with Frederick only slightly behind and behind them both is George seemingly quivering in fear.
 However I like Amy as a character and she's shown as caring almost to a fault where it can hamper her own survival and she doesn't try to be the one explaining everything scientific or talking over people claiming to know better or yelling at them to questioning her claims or for them explaining their plans to her.

 The Woke elements start in the form of most of the rest of the cast.
 The side character of a Prime Minister is a blustering oaf on about expansion of the British Empire to the star and how the British are the best in the world and everyone want to be English.
 Frederick is overly concerned with honour and duty and stiff upper lip and all that how everyone will survive because that's what being English teaches you, which leads to him trying to firebomb a Martian and dying when he's stands seemingly shocked the Martian doesn't care it's on fire.
 George is a coward who leaves a person to die when he could help, sees himself as a progressive and gives an impassioned speech about how the invasion is punishment for English Colonialism.
 The Preacher is ok but highly leaning into faith and arguing against revealing the truth of what killed the Martians and what could kill the red weed.

 One of the Army officers is portrayed as a bully who threatens to shoot George if he refuses to do his duty and is entirely determined that he and his squad will succeed when attacking the second sphere until his overconfidence having destroyed the sphere leads to him in turn being killed by a fighting machine.
 One of the soldiers in the future is drunken and slightly lecherous towards Amy.
 The only male character shown in any kind of good light is Ogilvy the scientist who shows no desire for anything other than a bacon sandwich and near unwavering dedication to Science.
-This seems like a case of the make Amy seem better and almost every other male character was made worse or given some moment to show a series flaw except Ogilvy because he and Amy work together and he's helping teach and train Amy as such.
+This seems like a case of trying to make Amy seem better and to do so almost every other male character was made worse or given some moment to show a serious flaw except Ogilvy because he and Amy work together and he's helping teach and train Amy as such.

-This is coming from someone with a Science degree who has dunked on journalist both on this blog before (admittedly game journalists) and on twitter.
+This is coming from someone with a Science degree who has dunked on journalists both on this blog before (admittedly game journalists) and on twitter.
 But I think George being sanctimonious but also a huge coward to be quite an offensive portrayal of journalists and I'm sorry but Ogilvy the almost impossibly upstanding scientist dedicated just to Science and study seems like a ridiculous character too as he has no real flaws and ends up seeming to be right or able to save the day with the help of Amy of course.
 George's wife Lucy is also kind of a caricature with her implication that the issue with her and George's marriage was her being unable to give him children despite their time together.

 I've already mentioned multiple times the talk about colonialism from the Prime-Minister characters talks about the British Empire expanding into space if it could capture the alien technology and George rallying against it saying how awful and frightening and terrible it is for people facing colonisation by the English.
 For the record I do recognise that England did some pretty shitty things during colonial times.
-However it's very much presently in vague to rally against colonialism especially by certain countries looking to gain things from other countries in recompense for their past actions , be it countries claiming due to the precious resources taken by England they deserve pay back (ignoring anything England provided them as a colony in terms of high end technological advancements for the time and institutions to train more people to developer said technology and learn to how it works) or countries like Argentina who want control of the Falkland Islands against the Islanders own choice under the right to self determination to remain part of England.
+However it's very much presently in vogue to rally against colonialism especially by certain countries looking to gain things from other countries in recompense for their past actions , be it countries claiming due to the precious resources taken by England they deserve pay back (ignoring anything England provided them as a colony in terms of high end technological advancements for the time and institutions to train more people to developer said technology and learn to how it works) or countries like Argentina who want control of the Falkland Islands against the Islanders own choice under the right to self determination to remain part of England.
 Let's just say having all the talk of colonialism (Something in no other version I'm aware of) just seems like it's trying to play to present in vague trends among the woke crowd rather than a sincere commentary on it, especially as that aspect is delivered in speeches and a character almost lecturing another on it.

 Correction: I have been informed the original The War of the Worlds does mention colonialism, for all of about 1 paragraph as a passing thought of the main character.
-This was the only mention of it in the book and the way the BBC adaptation handles it is with all the subtlety of a sledge hammer with characters om about it and George acting almost like Tyrion in Game of Thrones season 8 by almost explicitly explaining the theme in detail to make sure the audience get it.
+This was the only mention of it in the book and the way the BBC adaptation handles it is with all the subtlety of a sledge hammer with characters on about it and George acting almost like Tyrion in Game of Thrones season 8 by almost explicitly explaining the theme in detail to make sure the audience get it.

 You know what another thing that's in vogue to blame for things?
 The Russians.
 And yes they haven't exactly been hiding some of their actions as of late however even if you could argue it makes some vague sense based on the time the story is set it seems odd to have them suggesting initially the spheres and even the tripods might be some kind of new Russian super weapon.
 Oh and it's even suggested Russia may be about to start a war (which given in World War 1 the Russians were on our side) seems a bit contrived.